-Terms & ConditionsThese terms and conditions apply to all services supplied by SiteMinder unless a separate user agreement applies.
-By completing and submitting a Registration Form to SiteMinder, or clicking “I Agree”, or using a SiteMinder Product, you acknowledge that you have read and agree with the following terms and conditions.
+Terms & ConditionsThese terms and conditions apply to all Products and Services supplied by SiteMinder unless a separate user agreement applies.
+By completing and submitting a Registration Form to SiteMinder, clicking “I Agree”, or using a SiteMinder Product, you the “Customer” acknowledge that you have read and agree to the following terms and conditions.

 1. Definitions and Interpretation

 1.1 DefinitionsIn these terms and conditions, unless the context otherwise requires: